Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Recommended: Average Monthly Expenses for One Person

 Many homebuyers face the dilemma of whether to purchase a home immediately or wait for interest rates to decrease.
 This might be especially confusing if you are buying your first home.
-While it is possible that rates will drop in the future, it is essential to consider the opportunity cost of waiting: Home prices may rise while you are waiting on rates.
+While it is possible that rates will drop in the future, it is essential to consider the opportunity cost of waiting: Home prices may rise while you are waiting for lower rates.

 Homeowners should keep in mind that they can always undertake a mortgage refinance and try to obtain a lower rate in the future.